 - Transportation to community service activities is not provided by Cardinal Newman High School.
 Each student is responsible for his/her transportation.

 - Students are strongly encouraged to complete the community service requirement during the summer whenever possible.
 (Incoming freshmen may begin working on community service hours on June 1.)
 Once your community service requirement has been successfully completed and recorded for the current school year, you may begin applying service hours towards the following year’s total.
 Service hours for the next school year may be started after March of the current school year.
-Please download the Student Record of Community Service Hours form from this web page to take with you as you complete service hours.

 Credit for Community Service Hours